STORIES & TESTIMONIALS

 Stories of Recovery, Participation & Human Connection

-Experiences shared by service users, caregivers, volunteers, and professionals reflect the importance of emotional support, structured rehabilitation, participation, and community care within the recovery journey.
+Experiences shared by service users, caregivers, volunteers, and professionals reflect the importance of emotional support, participation, rehabilitation, and community care within the recovery journey.

 “Thanks to the activities and support at SAA, my routine slowly returned and recovery became possible.”

-Sameer’s recovery journey involved years of confusion, fear, isolation, and emotional struggle before receiving structured rehabilitation support.
+Sameer’s recovery journey involved years of isolation and emotional struggle before receiving structured rehabilitation support.

-Through therapies, counselling, participation, and regular attendance at SAA, he gradually rebuilt confidence, emotional stability, and routine.
+Through therapies, counselling, and participation, he gradually rebuilt confidence, emotional stability, and routine.

-Today, he confidently participates in awareness initiatives and community programs organized by SAA.
+Today, he actively participates in awareness initiatives and community programs organized by SAA.

 Recovery became possible through routine, participation, therapy, counselling, and support.